HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 The `redeem` function doesn't take any arguments, and checks that one year has passed and that `tx.origin` is equal to Bob's address.
 The tokens will then be withdrawn to Bob's address.

-> Note: the ERC-20 `withdraw` function only allows withdrawals from the `msg.sender` address, which corresponds to address of the vesting contract.
+> Note: the ERC-20 `withdraw` function only allows withdrawals from the `msg.sender` address, which corresponds to the address of the vesting contract.

 ## Cardano

 Cardano uses  the EUTXO model and is similar to Bitcoin.
 But Cardano's EUTXO model isn't a superset of Bitcoin's UTXO model because it doesn't support unlock scripts and misses relative time-locks.

-Cardano does however allow creating Turing complete lock scripts called *validators*.
+Cardano does however allow creating Turing-complete lock scripts called *validators*.
 This means that the unlock logic can be part of the validator, and can be triggered depending on which redeemer arguments are passed in when spending UTXOs.

 Pre-creating and signing all possible transactions, though offering better privacy, is inconvenient.
 It is much easier to use Cardano's EUTXO model, which allows Alice to send the tokens directly to an appropriate validator.